Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Method

 We consider the following kernel function

-To facilitate the learning of the kernel function $\phi$ we employ a reparameterization technique where $\langle \phi(h_t), \phi(h_t^i) \rangle=\langle h_t, \phi^*\phi(h_t^i) \rangle= (h_t^\top\cdot W)_i$.
-Here, the transformed parameters \(\phi^* \phi(h_t^i)\) are represented by the \(i\)-th column of \(W\), with \(\phi^*\) denoting the transpose of \(\phi\).
-Due to considerations of computational complexity and robustness, we have incorporated Noisy Top-K Gating, corresponding to Eqs.~\ref{G1}, \ref{G2}, and \ref{G3}.
+To facilitate the learning of the kernel function $\phi$ we introduce a simplified linear reparameterization.
+The inner product is computed by: $\langle \phi(h_t), \phi(h_t^i) \rangle=\langle h_t, \phi^*\phi(h_t^i) \rangle= (h_t^\top\cdot W)_i$, where the transformed anchor features $\phi^*\phi(h_t^i)$ form the columns of a learnable parameter matrix $W$, and \(\phi^*\) denoting the transpose of \(\phi\).
+Furthermore, for computational efficiency and robustness, we have incorporated Noisy Top-K Gating, corresponding to Eqs.~\eqref{G1}, \eqref{G2}, and \eqref{G3}.
 Specifically, if the function \( f \) is linear with respect to its second argument and can be interpreted as the strategy of an expert, where each expert \( E_i \) acts as a controller with fixed parameters \( \theta_i \), then the following equation holds:

-In the field of optimal control, the methodology of choosing or switching between different control strategies based on varying environmental conditions is commonly referred to as mode-switching control or multi-modal control.
-This approach involves selecting the most suitable control law not only depending on the state $h_t$ but also on system parameters $attr$, aiming to optimize overall system performance.

-In particular, we consider a special case by introducing a switching logic dependent on the external environmental conditions denoted by \( attr \).
-The dynamics of the system are described by the following equation:
+where $G_i(h_t) = K(h_t,h_t^i)$ serve as gating weights dynamically allocating the influence of each expert $E_i$.
+This formulation naturally leads us to mode-switching control, a classical concept in optimal control that aligns with the design philosophy of dMoE.
+In this framework, the system selects between multiple control strategies based on both the current state $h_t$ and external contextual parameters $attr$.
+Concretely, we model this behavior by introducing a switching logic governed by external conditions $attr$.
+The system dynamics are defined as:

-where \( \kappa \) is a control strategy mapping that selects the most appropriate control input based on the current state and environment.
-If the system features several potential control modes, \( \kappa \) may comprise multiple sub-strategies, \( \kappa_1, \kappa_2, \ldots, \kappa_m \), each applicable under specific conditions.
-The logic for switching modes is governed by the switching function \( s(attr) \).
+where \( \kappa \) denotes a family of control strategies and $s(attr)$ is a switching function that selects the appropriate mode based on environmental attributes.
+Each mode $\kappa_i$ corresponds to a distinct sub-policy activated under specific conditions.
 To prevent overfitting and to share knowledge learned from images of different distributions, we utilize a shared expert \( E_i \) across different flags \(attr\).
-For each attribute, a distinct \( G \) is trained, implying that for different \( \text{attr} \), we adopt different functions \( \phi \) in Eq. \ref{kernel}, analogous to using different matrices \( W \) in Eq. \ref{G2}.
-This results in the following control scheme:
+For each attribute, a distinct \( G \) is trained, implying that for different \( \text{attr} \), we adopt different functions \( \phi \) in Eq. \eqref{kernel}, analogous to using different matrices \( W \) in Eq. \eqref{G2}: